Gallopsled/pwntools/README.md

 # Installation
 Pwntools is available as a pip package.
-You can install it by running `pip install pwntools`.
+You can install it by running `pip2 install pwntools`.

-Alternatively if you prefer to have the latest version in git, you can simply clone this repository, run `pip install -r requirements.txt` and add entries in your `PATH` and `PYTHONPATH` variables.
+Alternatively if you prefer to have the latest version in git, you can simply clone this repository, run `pip2 install -r requirements.txt` and add entries in your `PATH` and `PYTHONPATH` variables.
 The script `install_local.sh` will help you do so, in case you are using bash.